lylin17/safety/README.md

 #### Evaluation on hold-out set

-To perform preprocessing, feature engineering and model inference on the hold-out set (setup as described in Prerequisites point 4), run test.py script as follows:
+To perform preprocessing, feature engineering and model inference on the hold-out test set (setup as described in Prerequisites point 4), run test.py script as follows:

 <pre><code>python test.py</code></pre>

-- prediction.csv: predicted probability for each bookingID in the hold-out set
+- prediction.csv: predicted probability for each bookingID in the hold-out test set
-- evaluation.txt: recall, precision, f1 score, roc-auc and average precision for hold-out set
+- evaluation.txt: recall, precision, f1 score, roc-auc and average precision for hold-out test set

 ## Built With